 It is important to use pure sounds.
 We hope this video will help.

 Some words cannot be sounded and blended.
 We call them ‘tricky words’.
-Reception children will be given a book mark with words like ‘the’ and ‘go’ on, to help them remember these words.
+Reception children will be given these words on a book mark, like ‘the’ and ‘go’ on, to help them remember these words.